rajamohan1974/YTS-for-Stremio/README.md

-# pct-addon
+# YTS for Stremio
-popcorn time add-on for stremio; takes the same content as popcorn time
+YTS add-on for stremio; takes the same content as popcorn time

 ## What is this
 Popcorn Time-inspired add-on for stremio, adds EZTV and YTS sources